-Candidates are advised to check the security procedures in the "What to expect section" of the Pearson VUE/BSE guide page; https://home.pearsonvue.com/test-taker/security.aspx
+Candidates are advised to check the security procedures in the "What to expect section" of the Pearson VUE/BSE guide page: https://home.pearsonvue.com/Test-takers/Resources.aspx.

-Pearson Vue operates a strict admissions policy.
-Candidates registered names should be exactly as they appear on their government photographic ID.
+Pearson VUE has a strict admissions policy.
+Candidates' registered names should be exactly as they appear on their government photographic ID.

-Appendix 5: Examples of written exam multiple choice questions
+Appendix 5: Written exam multiple choice questions example